Revised and re-stated January 2021

 ARTICLE XI - AMENDMENTS

-- Section 1 - These bylaws, or any rule or decision of the Board of Directors, may be amended or repealed by the majority of votes cast by the members of the Club at any duly called regular or special meeting if said motion was published to the membership at least thirty (30) days prior to the meeting at which said vote was made.
+Section 1 - These bylaws, or any rule or decision of the Board of Directors, may be amended or repealed by the majority of votes cast by the members of the Club at any duly called regular or special meeting if said motion was published to the membership at least thirty (30) days prior to the meeting at which said vote was made.

 ARTICLE XII – INTERPRETATION

-- Section 1 - Final interpretation of the bylaws and rules shall rest with the Board of Directors.
+Section 1 - Final interpretation of the bylaws and rules shall rest with the Board of Directors.

 ARTICLE XIII – BYLAWS

-- Section 1 - A current version of the bylaws shall always be available, both in the Club’s office of the General Manager and on the Club’s website.
+Section 1 - A current version of the bylaws shall always be available, both in the Club’s office of the General Manager and on the Club’s website.

 ARTICLE XIV - REINSTATEMENT POLICY

-- Section 1 - Any member in good standing who resigns from the Club shall be eligible to apply to rejoin the Club, subject to the approval of the Board of Directors.
+Section 1 - Any member in good standing who resigns from the Club shall be eligible to apply to rejoin the Club, subject to the approval of the Board of Directors.